 Treatment for cataracts, including surgical removal of cataracts, is readily available in the United States.
 Barriers, such as a lack of awareness or problems with insurance coverage, may keep people from getting the treatment they need.

 The CDC reports that 17.2 percent of Americans over 40 years of age have a cataract in at least one eye (about 20.5 million people).
 By 2028, it is expected that over 30 million people will have cataracts.

+Surgery is the most recommended treatment option for dealing with cataracts.
 Only about 6.1 million Americans have had their lenses surgically removed and replaced with new lenses to address their cataracts, according to the CDC.

 The damage typically progresses through four stages, beginning with mild blockage in the retinal vessels and moving to advanced blockage.
 Diabetic retinopathy typically affects both eyes in people who have it, so visual loss is bilateral.